Labirintami/doc/docs/form/api/form_isvisible_method.md

 title: isVisible
 ---

-@short:checks whether a form is visible
+@short: checks whether a form is visible

 @params:
 - name|id			string		the name of a Form control or its id (if the name attribute is not defined in the config of the control)